 Lake Tahoe gets feature spot in Warren Miller’s ‘Dynasty’

-When Warren Miller started showing ski movies in 1949, Northstar-at-Tahoe was a tree farm, Squaw Valley boasted the “World’s Largest Double Chairlift” and South Lake Tahoe’s Ski Run Boulevard still was a ski run.
+When Warren Miller started showing ski movies in 1949, Northstar-at-Tahoe was a tree farm, Squaw Valley boasted the “World’s Largest Double Chairlift” and South Lake Tahoe’s Ski Run Boulevard was still a ski run.

 The tree farm is now tree runs, double chairlifts don’t get marketing attention and the only turns skis make on Ski Run Boulevard are from the confines of a roof rack.